Melapress/wp-security-audit-log/readme.txt

 == Changelog ==

+= 1.4 (2015-02-24) =
+* **New Features**
+	* WordPress username is now reported when a failed login is recorded ([More Details])
+	* Plugin is now available in Romanian thanks to [Artmotion](http://www.artmotion.eu)

+* **Improvements**
+	* Improved IP Address validation checks - if IP address format is incorrect the plugin reports "incorrect format" and not "unkown" - This will help us improve troubleshooting
+	* Alerts pruning options are now added during activation of the plugin, making pruning options more reliable - existing pruning options will be retained

+* **Bug Fixes**
+	* Fixed issue with the option "auto / manual" refresh of Audit Log Viewer
+	* Fixed plugin uninstallation process (added new option to purge all plugin data from WordPress database upon uninstall)

 = 1.3.3 (2015-01-21) =
 * **New Features**
 	* [Premium Add-ons](http://www.wpwhitesecurity.com/wordpress-security-plugins/wp-security-audit-log/extensions/) will be hidden from the WordPress plugins page when the Hide plugin option is enabled.